 - Avoid pods or nests that have soft mattresses

-- If you do use your pod or nest, use it only for supervised sleeping so you can check regularly to make sure your baby isn’t overheating or sleeping with their head turned into the padded sides
+- If you do use your pod or nest, check regularly to make sure your baby isn’t overheating or sleeping with their head turned into the padded sides

 - Don’t use a secondhand pod or nest – the risk is higher if it comes from outside your home